June 30, 2024 flowers that attract butterflies to your garden

 Care Tips

-Sow seeds directly in the garden after the last frost.
-Pinch back plants to encourage bushier growth and more blooms.
+Sow the seeds directly in the garden after the last frost.
+Pinch back plants as it will help to get bushier growth and more flowers.

 Phlox

-Phlox comes in both annual and perennial varieties, with clusters of small fragrant flowers that attract butterflies.
+Phlox comes in both annual and perennial varieties.
+They have small fragrant flowers that attract butterflies.

 Growing Conditions